Sunday, October 20, 2019

 DELIVER ME FROM EVA by Paul Bailey

 DELIVER ME FROM EVA is a dark-thriller that was first published in 1946 by Murray & Gee Incorporated of Hollywood, California.
-It has since gone on to gain considerable cult status within the horror genre.
+It has since gone on to gain some cult status within the horror genre.
 To begin with, it found a permanent place in Stephen Jones' & Kim Newman's influential, annotated reading list, Horror: 100 Best Books (Carroll & Graf, 1988), with a conveying essay by genre aficionado Forrest J. Ackerman.
 Then in 2007 it was republished as a high quality, limited edition hardback by Centipede Press, a unique specialty publisher out of Lakewood, Colorado.

 In Centipede's newly commissioned introduction, Ackerman, once again, states his admiration for the novel and his still ardent desire to see a film made of it.
 Regrettably, a film was never opted, nor has the novel been published in convenient mass-market paperback format.
 Though in 2011, at long last, Paul Bailey's novel was republished in an affordable trade softcover edition by Bruin Books, a highly commendable Golden Age Fiction revival house.

-The original Murray & Gee dustjacket art, with its severed head served on a silver platter, was produced by Jack Lynch, on whom I could find no information about beyond the fact that he provided additional cover art for the publisher during their post WWII height (see further examples below).
+The original Murray & Gee jacket art, with its severed head served on a silver platter, was produced by Jack Lynch, on whom I could find no information about beyond the fact that he provided additional cover art for the publisher during their post WWII height (see further examples below).

 The author, Paul Dayton Bailey (1906-1987), was an American typographer, journalist, editor, publisher, and reputed writer of historical novels.
 This, apparently, was his first and only attempt at writing this type of fiction.